Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Deducing L2 bounds from the pointwise bootstrap assumptions

 Now, Lemma~\ref{lem:qpos} gives pointwise positivity of the third term in the LHS of Equation~\eqref{energyt}, so we can just ignore it.
 We then proceed to estimate the first term in the RHS of Equation~\eqref{energyt}.
 We have, from Lemma~\ref{lem:qdive}, that

 where

 Let's now write the term corresponding to $(\text{one})$ in the RHS of (\ref{energyt}) as

 The second inequality is true because of the bootstrap assumptions and the form of $X^\nu$.
 The third inequality is true because of the form of $H_\Delta$ (quadratic in $\fara$).
 The fourth inequality is true because at least two of $|I|, |J|, |K|+1$ are less or equal than $N$, and we can consequently apply the bootstrap assumptions, together with Remark~\ref{decaytrmk}.
 Finally, we used the equivalence between norms given by Lie derivatives and norms given by covariant derivatives (Proposition~\ref{norm.equiv}).
 Recall that the notation with $\partial$ contains weights in $r$.
+The terms $(\text{two})$ and $(\text{three})$ are estimated similarly.

 We now examine the second term in the RHS of Equation~\eqref{energyt}.
 First, the form of $b^{-1}$ implies, together with the bootstrap assumptions, if $N \geq 1$,

 We now use the fact that $T$ is a Killing field.
 Namely,